WOA-Project/mu_andromeda_platforms/README.md

 | Surface Duo   | First generation 2020  | Epsilon, OEMB1, OEMA0 (Bogus?), oema0 oema0 b1 (Bogus?), Andromeda (Bogus?) | ✅ | ✅ |
 | Surface Duo 2 | Second generation 2021 | Zeta, OEMC1, oemc1 sf c1, Andromeda (Bogus?) | ✅ | ⚠️* |

-*Only a single core will work in Windows currently with the current ACPI tables.
+*Only a single core will work in Windows currently with the current ACPI tables on Surface Duo 2.

 It is not going to work on any other device even if they use the same SoC as is.
 You may risk breaking your other device if you even try it.
 It is only for Surface Duo devices, and there is no interest in adding support for other devices in this repository.